matthewsot/asm-yaepl/README.md

 # Hello, World!
 (Bonus!)
 Writes "Hello, World!" followed by the length of "Hello, World!"
 ```
-write-line "Hello, World!" //Write "Hello, World!" to the console
+write-str "Hello, World!" //Write "Hello, World!" to the console

 str-len "Hello, World!" -> $len //Store the length of "Hello, World!" as $len
 num-to-str $len -> $len //Convert $len to a string before writing it
-write-line $len //Write $len to the console
+write-str $len //Write $len to the console
 ```

 # Functions